tis-lab/tislab.org/_members/madan-krishnamurthy.md

   linkedin: madan-krishnamurthy
 ---

 Madan is a Semantic Engineer at TISLab.
-His primary research and work endeavors revolve around leveraging advanced data analytics techniques to extract valuable insights from biomedical and healthcare data, for constructing decision support systems.
+His primary research and work endeavors revolve around leveraging advanced analytics techniques to extract valuable insights from biomedical and healthcare data, for constructing expert systems.

 ### Education